Judy Tucker and Lake House Quilts offer individualized edge to edge and one of a kind custom long arm quilting services.

 Long arm Quilting Cost

 The rate for our personalized edge-to-edge quilting patterns is $0.015 per square inch.
-The rate for custom quilting begins $0.05 per square inch but this charge depends on your quilt size and the collaboration of your selected quilt design.
+The rate for custom quilting begins $0.05 per square inch.
+This charge depends on your quilt size and the collaboration of your selected quilt design.
 We offer a large selection of thread colors to choose from at our location with no extra charge for these available colors.
 There is a $3 charge for each bobbin used in your long arm quilting.
+We have a $45 minimum charge.

-Lake House Quilts offers the following available battings; Nature Touch by Pellon 100% Cotton, Warm and White by Warm Company, Warm Blend by Warm Company, Warm Natural by Warm Company and Quilters Dream Poly.
+Lake House Quilts offers the following available batting; Nature Touch by Pellon 100% Cotton, Stitch in Time Natural 80/20 Extra Wide, Warm and White by Warm Company, Warm Blend by Warm Company, Warm Natural by Warm Company and Quilters Dream Poly.
 The price is $0.31 per linear inch for batting that has width of 90 inches or less.
 Other specific widths (120 and 124 inch) of batting can be ordered on request.

 If you are providing the batting, we recommend at least four inches larger than the quilt top.
 Cut it as square as possible.
 We recommend better quality battings.
 Some are made with uneven density or are too fragile and may shred in handling.
 Others may beard and spoil your quilt.